Skip to main content

 • Enhancing productivity: If you follow NC State’s privacy and data security policies, AI tools can help you with routine tasks such as transcribing interviews, analyzing data or drafting outlines and text for presentations or publication.
 However, it is important to evaluate the resulting output to ensure it meets professional standards for accuracy and quality and will help achieve unit and institutional strategic goals without creating reputational risk.
 For example, AI may be able to help you draft emails, but you should always review and edit AI-generated copy before disseminating it to your intended audience.
 In short, it is vital to treat AI as an assistant that helps you do your job, not a robot that does your job for you.
 For a cautionary example of a misuse of AI, see this news story about Vanderbilt University using AI to write an all-campus email after a mass shooting.

-• Meeting summaries: NC State Zoom accounts allow you to generate meeting summaries and auto-generate meeting notes.
+• Meeting summaries: NC State Zoom accounts allow you to automatically generate meeting summaries and other meeting-related assets.
 This can be helpful for recalling discussions and understanding next steps that were assigned.
 This functionality can be enabled within an individual’s Zoom account.
+If you do use meeting summaries, be sure to notify all meeting participants — and turn off the functionality for any meeting in which confidential information may be discussed.

 • Google Workspace business productivity tool: Google Gemini can be used directly within Google Docs, Sheets, Slides, and Drive to assist with and streamline common daily tasks.